-3.7 Employee benefit
+3.6 Employee benefit

-3.7.1 Retirement benefit plans
+3.6.1 Retirement benefit plans

 The Commission provides retirement benefits for its employees.
-Defined contribution plans are post-employment benefit plans under which an entity pays fixed contributions into a separate entity (a fund), and will have no legal or constructive obligation to pay further contributions if the fund does not hold sufficient asset to pay all employee benefits relating to employee service in the current and prior periods.
+Defined contribution plans are postemployment benefit plans under which an entity pays fixed contributions into a separate entity (a fund), and will have no legal or constructive obligation to pay further contributions if the fund does not hold sufficient asset to pay all employee benefits relating to employee service in the current and prior periods.
 The contributions to fund obligations for the payments of retirement benefits are charged against income in the year in which they become payable.
-The Commission is required by the National Pension Act, 2008 (Act 766), as amended, to make a monthly contribution of 13% of its employees' basic salaries, whilst the employee makes a contribution of 5.5% making a total of 18.5% of workers basic salaries.
+The Commission is required by the National Pension Act, 2008 (Act 766), as amended, to make a monthly contribution of 13% of its employees' basic salaries, whilst the employee contributes 5.5% making a total of 18.5% of workers basic salaries.